garylirocks/quickrefs/powershell/README.md

 A safety feature that prevent the execution of malicious scripts.

-It's not a security feature that restricts user actions, eg. if users can't run a script, they can easily bypass a policy by entering the script contents at the command line.
+It's not a security feature that restricts user actions, could always be bypassed with `Powershell.exe -ExecutionPolicy ByPass`

 Available policies: